nick-jones/php-ucd/README.md

 ### Examples

+#### Manual Filtering + Traversal

-Say you wished to dump all characters that are numeric and reside outside of the Basic Latin (ASCII) block.
+Say you wish to dump all characters that hold a numeric property and reside outside of the Basic Latin (ASCII) block.
 You could simply leverage the `::filterWith(callable $filter)` method, as described above, to interrogate the properties of each `Character` instance.
 You could then perhaps dump their latin equivalent representation by calling `::getNumber()` on the `Numericity` property.
 For example:

 ```php
 use UCD\Entity\Character;